 So you can understand that early in our publication of this site, Joan Riehle Ruse wrote an article, “Lost in America” that included Hyazinth and his family among the “lost”.

-More recently however (2020) a very negligible DNA match showed a distant cousin in Rochester NY with a very well maintained family tree that traced up through Isabella Riehle.
-Isabella apparently married and had a daughter and although we have no details on the location of the marriage or that birth, the daughter, Balbina, was married in Rochester in 1910 and for generations following, Rochester has been home for the family.
-So despite loosing five children soon after birth and the dearth of information on surviving family members, generations of Hyazinth and Katharina’s descendants have survived, one of whom is my fifth cousin.
+And so it stood when, more recently in early 2020, a very negligible DNA match showed a distant cousin in Rochester NY with a very well maintained family tree that traced up through Isabella Riehle.
+Isabella was the daughter of Hyazinth and Katharina.
+Apparently she married and had a daughter and although we have no details on the location of the marriage or the birth of that daughter, the daughter, Balbina, was married in Rochester in 1910 and for generations following, Rochester has been home for the family.
+So despite loosing five children soon after birth and the dearth of information on surviving family members, generations of Hyazinth and Katharina’s descendants have survived, one of whom is the fifth cousin of this Riehle.net editor.

 If you found this article interesting and would like to share with family on social media, please click below and spread the word.